DevBastiS/5minds_angular2_generator/README.md

-# my_angular2/4_generator
+# 5minds_angular_generator

-This angular2/4 generator automatically generates modules for your angular2 or angular4 project.
+This angular generator automatically generates modules for your angular2 or angular4 project.
-You don´t have to create all the files and folders manually.

 # Installation
 Follow these instructions to install the generator: